-The utilization of a closed-loop algorithm for 5G and B5G network slicing yields numerous advantages.
-Implementing the mechanism can help guarantee optimal resources, network efficiency can be optimized.
-Additionally, network performance can be enhanced by reducing latency and jitter.
-Also, the network’s effectiveness can be improved by mitigating congestion and service disruptions.
-However, the development of a closed-loop algorithm also represents several challenges \cite{a2021_solutions}.
-The network often has a high degree of complexity and is subject to various factors that may impact its operational efficiency.
-Furthermore, the addition of new hardware and applications causes the network to constantly evolve.
-The 5G network is made up of a variety of different components across the RAN, TN, and CN, which also might include cloud computing resources, making it heterogeneous.
-Thus, numerous research activities are currently in progress to devise closed-loop algorithms for network slicing in the 5G and B5G networks, organized by diverse entities such as academic institutions, industrial bodies, and governmental agencies.
-A closed-loop algorithm should possess certain characteristics such as: \begin{itemize} \item \textit{Scalability}: The algorithm should have the capability to scale and accommodate the numerous devices and applications anticipated to connect to the network. \item \textit{Reliability}: The algorithm should operate dependably despite network failures and congestion. \item \textit{Security}: The algorithm can protect the network against security risks, including denial-of-service attacks and slice isolation. \item \textit{Efficiency}: The algorithm should utilize resources efficiently. \end{itemize}
+The employment of a closed-loop algorithm for 5G and B5G network slices yields numerous advantages, including the optimization of resources and network efficiency, as well as enhanced network performance through reduced latency and jitter.
+Furthermore, network efficiency can be increased by mitigating congestion and service disruptions.
+However, the development of a closed-loop algorithm also poses several challenges, as outlined in \cite{a2021_solutions}.
+The network often has a high degree of complexity and is subject to various factors that can affect its operational efficiency.
+Thus, numerous research activities are currently in progress to devise closed-loop algorithms for network slices in the 5G and B5G networks, organized by various entities such as academic institutions, industrial bodies, and government agencies.
+A closed-loop algorithm should possess certain characteristics, such as: \begin{itemize} \item \textit{Scalability}: The algorithm should have the capability to scale and accommodate the numerous devices and applications anticipated to connect to the network. \item \textit{Reliability}: The algorithm should operate dependably despite network failures and congestion. \item \textit{Security}: The algorithm can protect the network against security risks, including denial-of-service attacks and network slice isolation. \item \textit{Efficiency}: The algorithm should utilize resources efficiently. \end{itemize}